kodadot/subwork/docs/membership.md

 rent venue for your event
 ---

 - Want to rent SubWork?
-Let us know, price start at 500€/day.
+Let us know, price start at 900€/day.
 - Are you NGO, non-profit or students organization?
 We can offer you friendly discount.
+- Renting for longer period, we can give you discount.
 - [📖 Learn more](./rent-subwork-venue-in-bled.md)

 ![subwork_rent_venue](pics/subwork_venue.png)